 UX Design (e.g.User Experience Design) is the cornerstone activity for helping Google meet the mission of providing its users with quick and reliable search results.

 Here’s the money-making proposition.
-The one thing you should remember if nothing else from this article.
 If you help Google deliver the right search result in a quick manner Google will reward you.
 Said another way, if you help Google with making their users happy, Google will help you get more clients for your business.

 Google is most concerned about its user’s experience when searching for information.
 Period.
 Did their users get what they were looking for in a quick and reliable manner?

 What UX Design items in your web design are important to ensure quick and reliable search results?

 These are some of the big-ticket items that make it easy for Google’s web bots to crawl your website pages.
 Want to learn more about bots and crawling?
 Read this Google article on the fundamentals of search.

 Your reward for helping Google?
 HIGHER PAGE RANKINGS ON THE SEARCH RESULTS PAGE.